almunnings/drupal-boilerplate/README.md

 - Creates the `web/sites/default/files` directory.
 - Latest version of drush is installed locally for use at `vendor/bin/drush`.

-### Should I commit the contrib modules or themese I download?
+### Should I commit the contrib modules or themes I download?

 No.